Last Updated on June 23, 2023 by Dee

 Can you use the same brushes for gouache and acrylic?

 Yes, you can use the same brush for gouache and acrylic paint.
-However, cleaning the brushes thoroughly between uses is important to prevent the colors from bleeding together.
+However, whether you’re using a round brush or a liner brush, it is very important to clean the brushes thoroughly between uses to prevent the colors from bleeding together.

 Is acrylic gouache the same as acrylic?